Helix 7 CHIRP MSI GPS G3 Our Best Pick

 Transducer cones usually vary from 10-60 degrees, but most of the depth finders for boats are coming between 15-20 degrees of cone angles.
 The transducers with wider cone angles are less effective in shallow waters.

-If you are new to fish finders and often go on fishing tours with friends and family, then a transducer with at least a 20-degree cone angle will be your best choice to hunt fish in different water depths easily.
+If you are new to fish finders and often go on fishing tours with friends and family, a transducer with at least a 20-degree cone angle will be your best choice to hunt fish in different water depths easily.

 4-Understanding the Scanning Sonars